Banff and Lake Louise ski itinerary

 Head back to Calgary for your flight home, you may even catch some elk crossing the wildlife bridges along the way.

-This little piece of magic runs for 10 days each January, this year (2018) from 18-28 January.
+This little piece of magic runs for 10 days each January (from 15-26 January 2020).
 It's set in the spectacular surroundings of Lake Louise and has been for over 20 years.
 The Ice Magic Festival draws ice artists from around the world to create a little ice world around the lake and conquer the ice carving competition.

-If you're staying at the Fairmont Lake Louise whilst the festival is on you'll get complimentary wristbands so you can come and marvel at the sculptures as you please.
+If you're staying at the Fairmont Lake Louise whilst the ice magic festival is on you'll get complimentary wristbands so you can come and marvel at the sculptures as you please.

 At 1585 metres the Banff Hot Springs are the highest in Canada and the reasoning behind making the area a National Park in the first place, a little bit of heritage thrown into the relaxing surroundings.
 We think the best time to visit the hot springs is as the evening is falling, stay in there long enough and you can gaze up at the night stars when the skies are clear.
 Not a bad little spot for a spot of star gazing.